Agilevent/rails-job-application/README.md

 ##### Seed 20 transactions into the system

-    10 Should be valid transactions:
+    10 Should be successful transactions:
       - 5 Should be valid and linked to Customer 1
       - 3 Should be linked to Customer 2
       - 1 Should be linked to Customer 3